 - Incomplete or incorrect Windows installation.

-- File was accidentally deleted by the user.
+- The file was accidentally deleted by the user.

-- File was deleted when an anti-virus program was used to remove viruses.
+- The file was deleted when an anti-virus program was used to remove viruses.
 This can happen when the file had a virus that couldn’t be removed.

 - The hard disk was damaged and the file because unreadable.